-From homes to stocks (and bitcoin, obv), asset price inflation ‘running rampant’
+From homes to stocks (and bitcoin, of course), asset price inflation ‘running rampant’

-From homes to stocks (and bitcoin, obv), asset price inflation 'running rampant'
+From homes to stocks (and bitcoin, of course), asset price inflation 'running rampant'

 Briefing highlights